Drugs and Other Mind Thrashers

 Methedrine: trademark for methamphetamine hydrochloride

-Morphine: The principle alkaloid of opium.
+Morphine: The principle alkaloid of opium; by prescription.
 C17H19O3N(H2O).
 Used for pain relief despite serious side effects such as addiction.

 Nicotine: The addictive agent in tobacco